“When the only tool you have is a hammer, every problem looks like a nail” - Abraham Maslow

 In 2007, Roberts was recipient of the prestigious Cratis D. Williams Fellowship for his contributions to rural education in North Carolina.
 Roberts was the co-founder and editor of the Appalachian Family Storytelling Project, a family literacy initiative that spanned five counties in western North Carolina; this project worked to connect pre-service teachers at Appalachian State with students and families in documenting the region’s oral history.

 Several achievements and improvements have occurred for King University under Roberts’ leadership.
 King was approved as a SACSCOC Level V institution with its first doctoral degree, the Doctor of Nursing Practice (DNP) in 2014.
 For the institution’s interim accreditation report, King secured the successful completion of SACSCOC on-site committee reviews of instructional locations in Knoxville, TN, and Big Stone Gap, VA with no referrals.
-In response to continued growth and a commitment to faculty excellence serving all of King’s students, the institution saw a 24 percent increase from 2013 to 2014 in the total number of full-time faculty serving four campuses.
 Currently, King University continues the investment and development of over 30 articulation agreements and partnerships with community colleges and institutions throughout Tennessee and Virginia.
 Most importantly, faculty development opportunities have grown to support King’s commitment to the integration of faith and learning as inscribed in the institution’s motto Ecclesiae et Litteris (For the Church and Learning).

 Roberts’ current research interests include social cognitive theory and self-efficacy as they relate to instructor performance and demands in a quickly changing higher educational landscape.
 He has published and presented papers on teacher efficacy and linguistic/social distance theory.
 Roberts’ scholarship is both broad and focused: He has studied the work of Russian psychologist, Lev Vygotsky, under renowned scholar Michael Cole (UC Davis), and playwriting under Edward Albee at the University of Houston.